Choosing the right wallet is very important for any crypto newbie, as choosing the wrong wallet can mean losing your cryptocurrency forever!

 ✗ User support: Copay has been slow to help users with issues.
 Some users have reported issues and had to wait weeks for a reply.
 Most issues are related to how the wallet functions as a light node.
 If the BitPay servers go down then Copay transactions can be lost or delayed.

 Now you’ve seen what’s good about the Copay Bitcoin wallet and what’s not so good.
 Next, I want to answer a very important question…

 No other feature is more important to a crypto wallet than security.
 The Copay wallet is a safe wallet but it’s had some issues…

 The CEO of BitPay was the victim of a phishing attack in 2015 and lost 5,000 BTC.
-Hacks like these are quite common and can happen to any financial organisation.
+Hacks like these are quite common and can happen to any financial organization.
 An attack like this makes the company look bad but the security of the Copay wallet wasn’t to blame.

 Copay isn’t as safe as a full node wallet like Bitcoin Core.
-However, Copay offers its users a software platform which can be linked to a hardware wallet.
+However, Copay offers its users a software platform that can be linked to a hardware wallet.
 For most users, this will be more than enough security.